 For those who have rental apartments or commercial buildings, not only can they avoid capital gain tax, but they can avoid depreciation recapture tax as well.
 For those people with farms or vacation homes, life-income arrangements such as CRTs or Gift Annuities can be equally rewarding.

-The College is able to receive life insurance gifts in two ways.
+The University is able to receive life insurance gifts in two ways.
 First, people often have what is called a “paid up” policy.
 In other words, they have owned the life insurance for so long, that cash value has grown inside the contract.
 Sometimes the cash is significant enough that the earnings on that cash are enough to pay the premiums.

 In those instances, the life insurance is deemed to be “paid up.”
-So, whether a person someone 1) has a “paid up” policy or 2) has a policy with significant cash surrender value, the College is pleased to receive these kinds of life insurance gifts.
+So, whether a person someone 1) has a “paid up” policy or 2) has a policy with significant cash surrender value, the University is pleased to receive these kinds of life insurance gifts.

 Recently Congress changed the rules on retirement plans.
 Today, the payout